Child Support and Calculating Child Support

 Note: The court has the discretion not to adjust the amount even if all the undue hardship conditions are met.
 Some undue hardship is expected as a result of the separation.

 We understand that child support is one of the most complicated and stressful matters to negotiate at separation.
-Let us do the hard work for you so you can concentrate on making a fresh start with your child.
+Let a divorce lawyer in Mississauga at Tailor Law do the hard work for you so you can concentrate on making a fresh start with your child.

 Nothing in this article should be considered or relied on as legal advice or opinion.
 This article only provides general information and should you require assistance, please contact us to book a free initial consultation 905-366-0202 or through our website here.